 The standard rule of thumb for human survival only gives you three days without water before you succumb to dehydration.
 Your mental acuity and physical performance will start to deteriorate after just a day, and sometimes sooner in hot or humid conditions.

 Water is heavy, so you probably will not want to carry gallons of it on your back if you are walking somewhere.
-The only alternative, therefore, is to be able to drink whatever water you can find, which is where a water filter comes in.
+Therefore, the only alternative is to drink whatever water you can find, which is where a water filter comes in.

-Even if you find water that looks clean, it is highly probable that there will be contaminants in there.
-With a water filter, you can ensure whatever water you are drinking is safe.
-Products like the LifeStraw let you drink straight from a stream or pond safely.
-There are even water bottles you can buy that have a filter built into the straw so that you can carry a little water with you.
+Even if you find clean water, there will probably be contaminants.
+A water filter ensures that whatever water you are drinking is safe.
+Products like the LifeStraw let you safely drink straight from a stream or pond.
+Even water bottles you can buy have a filter built into the straw so you can carry a little water with you.

 In an emergency or disaster, your life could depend on your ability to make a fire.
-Surviving a cold night, cooking food, or boiling water is not possible without fire.
-Starting a fire from just items you find in the wild is, of course, possible, but there are plenty of more advanced options that will work much better.
+Without fire, surviving a cold night, cooking food, or boiling water is impossible.
+Starting a fire from just items you find in the wild is possible, but plenty of more advanced options will work much better.

 Having a variety of fire-starting materials and tools at your disposal will make you better prepared for contingencies, and they typically do not weigh too much or take up too much space.
 A piece of flint and steel is useful, or at least a pack of stormproof matches (though you will use them up over an extended period).

-A butane lighter is an option as well, or one of the other myriad types of fire-starters on the market today.
-It is also a good idea to carry a few kinds of tinder in case you are having a hard time finding some.
+A butane lighter is also an option or one of the other myriad types of fire-starters on the market today.
+It is also a good idea to carry a few kinds of tinder if you have difficulty finding some.
 You should also invest in a few manufactured alternatives to tinder to burn for a more extended period, allowing you to get a fire started in one try.

 There is a reason your parents always had a roll of duct tape around the house.
 A roll of duct tape in your survival kit will turn a lot of challenging tasks into relatively easy ones.